Simplicity and tracial weights on non-unital reduced crossed products: Introduction

-We say that a subset $S \subset (A_{+})_1$ is \emph{non-degenerate} if its strict closure contains the identity.
+We say that a subset $S \subset (A_{+})_1$ is \emph{non-degenerate} if its strict closure in the multiplier algebra $\cM(A)$ contains the identity.
 Now we are able to state our main theorem on the classification of tracial weights. \begin{MThm} Let $(\alpha, u) \colon \Gamma \curvearrowright A$ be a twisted action.
-Let $\tau \in T(A \rca{\alpha, u} \Gamma)$.
+Let $\tau \in {\rm T}(A \rca{\alpha, u} \Gamma)$.
 Assume that $\cI(\alpha, \tau|_A) \subset (A_+)_1$ is non-degenerate.
-Then $\tau$ factors through $E_{R_a(\Gamma)}$. \end{MThm} This together with Theorem \ref{Thm:comparison} in particular leads to the following permanence property. \begin{Corint} Uniqueness of proper tracial weights $($up to scalar multiple$)$ is stable under taking the reduced twisted crossed product \Cs-algebra of a trace preserving twisted action over a discrete group of trivial amenable radical. \end{Corint}
+Then $\tau$ factors through $E_{R_a(\Gamma)}$. \end{MThm} This together with Theorem \ref{Thm:comparison} in particular leads to the following permanence property. \begin{Corint} Uniqueness of proper tracial weights $($up to scalar multiple$)$ is stable under taking the reduced twisted crossed product \Cs-algebra of a trace preserving twisted action over a discrete group with trivial amenable radical. \end{Corint}

 We again note that in the unital case (which is the case established by Bryder--Kennedy \cite{BK} in the twisted case), one can skip many technical steps in our proof.